 It seems, no novel has been adapted to the screen more times than The Great Gatsby.
 F. Scott Fitzgerald’s work has been filmed five times, and is again, in production.
 Notable versions include a 1926 silent film starring Warner Baxter and a very young William Powell; a 1949 Golden Age motion picture with Alan Ladd and Shelly Winters; and arguably, the most popular adaptation in 1974, featuring Robert Redford, Mia Farrow, and Sam Waterston, and a script by Francis Ford Coppola.
 The upcoming epic will star Leonardo DiCaprio, Carey Mulligan, and Tobey Maguire.

 Fitzgerald joined Ernest Hemingway as American authors of novels and short stories, whose works reflected the times known as the Jazz Age.
-Before the start of their significant careers, literature of noted living scribes weren’t considered viable material for the stage and screen.
+Before the start of their significant careers, works of noted living scribes weren’t considered viable material for the stage and screen.
 Of course, the great works of Shakespeare, Dickens, Victor Hugo, Robert Louis Stevenson, and Jack London were often adapted by early screenwriters.
 And, science fiction translated well on the silent screen (especially H.G.
 Wells and Jules Verne).

 F. SCOTT FITZGERALD ERNEST HEMINGWAY